taublast/AppoMobi.Maui.DrawnUi.SpaceShooter/README.md

 ## The Game

-Driven by one of the awesome [ITC MOO tutorials](https://www.youtube.com/@mooict/videos).
+Driven by one of the awesome [ICT MOO tutorials](https://www.youtube.com/@mooict/videos).
 There is so much content to play with now that we could do all that in .NET MAUI!

 Free Lottie animations quickly fulfill the need for animated content.